 Teachers assess pupil progress against the school's assessment criteria in Arbor at the end of a unit/project.

 ENRICHMENT

-Opportunities are sought to make learning authentic by having a Morning French Cafe for the family, links with secondary schools, visiting speakers and making use of the internet.
+Opportunities are sought to make learning authentic through trips, family mornings, links with secondary schools, visiting speakers and the internet.